micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 The PyDevice device adapter runs a Python interpreter in which the Python script is executed.
 It then looks for a dictionary called `devices`, and adds the objects in this dictionary as devices to Micro-Manager.

-To make a property available in Micro-Manager, it should be public (not `_`-prefixed), and declared with the `@property` decorator, as shown in the example.
+To make a property available in Micro-Manager, it should be public (i. e., not `_`-prefixed), and declared with the `@property` decorator, as shown in the example.
 Moreover, the property getter should have a type annotation for the return value (`-> str`), so that PyDevice can determine the type of the property.
 PyDevice supports `str`, `int`, `float`, `bool`, as well as `Enum` types and floats with units (see [Advanced use](#advanced-use)).
 If you want to make the property writable, you should also define a setter method (`@message.setter` in the example).

-Note that the property name was converted from `message` to `Message` in Micro-Manager to comply with the naming conventions in both Python and Micro-Manager.
+Note that the property name in the example was converted from `message` to `Message` in Micro-Manager to comply with the naming conventions in both Python and Micro-Manager.
 Also note that, except for the construction of the dictionary object, there is no special code to interact with Micro-Manager.
 The Python script can be used and tested independently of Micro-Manager.

 ## Other device types
 It is also possible to define other device types.
 PyDevice will automatically detect the device type by examining the properties and methods present on the object.
 Currently, the following device types are supported:

 - `Camera`: requires the following properties and methods: